 Poly Styrene: I Am a Cliché certainly focuses on the good times.
 Two thirds of the film portray her early life and meteoric rise to fame with X-Ray Spex, yet it’s not afraid to delve into her complicated later and troublesome life.
 Poly’s relentless individualism is completely on show and will inspire generations to come.
 Poly’s story is a perfect reminder of how punk liberated everybody, especially this sensitive soul with braces who would’ve never started a band if it weren’t for seeing the Sex Pistols in 1976.
 If you don’t own the Germfree Adolescents album and the singles already, you will be hunting them down on Discogs and eBay – heads up, they aren’t so cheap these days.
 Hopefully a big reissue is on the cards for the near future.

 Poly Styrene: I Am A Cliché showed at year’s virtual edition of SXSW.
-It’s available to watch on BFI Player.
+Available on all major VoD platforms from May.